bhalexx/angular-jamming/README.md

 ### Models
 Models (`app/models`) were created to be able to validate TS code and be more precise about functions' expecting/returning data and use Spotify data in component's views.
 There surely is another better way to organize code, would like to hear/read/learn about it!

+### Git flow
+Used as much as possible the Git flow and tried to get familiar with Kanban way.
+Following [this project table](https://github.com/bhalexx/angular-jamming/projects/1) feature branches were created to do what feature card expected.
+When a feature was fully created, feature branch were merged with the develop one.